MeasureSpace/git-tutorial/README.md

 ## YouTube tutorial

-The YouTube video for this tutorial is as follow.
-Click the following image, it will take you to YouTube for more detailed explanation.
+Click the following image, and it will take you to YouTube for more detailed tutorial.

 [!]()